FROM THE EDITOR

 They also use other subtle but misleading and potentially dangerous terminology.
 In the case of horses, the pro-slaughter movement use such phrases as “unwanted” horses versus “homeless” horses, and horse “processing” or “harvesting” versus horse “slaughter”.
 This is a blatant attempt to divert public attention from what they in fact do — brutally kill horses for their meat — to something that sounds less offensive, more acceptable to the human ear.

 Interestingly, when researching horse issues in newspapers and magazines of the 50’s, 60’s and 70’s, I noticed that horses were always referred to as he, she or who.
-When did this desensitizing reference to horses as its begin?
+When and why did this desensitizing reference to horses as its start?

 It unclear when it began, but what is clear is that is time we give horses, and all animals for the matter, the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper reference.